Master of Leadership and Management in Healthcare

 Exit Points

-A student who has completed the requirements for the Graduate Certificate in Health Administration or the Graduate Diploma in Health Administration may exit with the relevant award.
+A student who has completed the following requirements from the specified units in the Schedule of Unit Offerings may exit with the relevant award:

 Entry requirements